-At 25-years-old he’s already established himself as a top keeper and only has his best years ahead of him.
-Last year he managed 17 clean sheets in the Premier League and has already beaten that total with three games to spare this season.
+At 25 years old, he has already established himself as a top keeper and only has his best years ahead of him.
+Last year, he managed 17 clean sheets in the Premier League and has already beaten that total with three games to spare this season.

 4. Alisson Becker

 Brazil’s number one goalkeeper and the second most expensive goalkeeper in the history of football, there’s plenty to like about Liverpool’s Alisson Becker.

 The Brazilian is reliable, a superb shot-stopper and can ping passes into midfield with ease.
 He’s also extremely comfortable with the ball at his feet, preferring a Cruyff turn to lumping it into Row Z. His first season in the Premier League has been awe-inspiring.
 He has not only improved Liverpool’s defence exponentially but kept 19 clean sheets, the most in the division.

 The near £70 million the Reds paid for him has been well spent.
 It takes a particularly special player to keep Ederson out of goal for Brazil and Alisson is undoubtedly that.

 3. David de Gea